 Lowering SWR on 160/80 m Inverted-L EFHW by Sloping the Wire

-If your 160/80 m EFHW has a high SWR on 80 m (or even 160 m) and you’re already using a 68:1 transformer, one surprisingly effective trick is to introduce a slope into the wire.
+If your 160/80 m EFHW shows high SWR on 80 m (or even 160 m) despite using a 68:1 transformer, one surprisingly effective trick is to slope the wire.

 The Problem